-A subsidiary has been granted a tax incentive under the Singapore Global Trader Programme ("GTP") for a period of three years from 1 January 2016 to 31 December 2018.
-During the financial year, the GTP has been extended for a period of five years from 1 January 2019 to 31 December 2023.
+A subsidiary has been granted a tax incentive under the Singapore Global Trader Programme ("GTP") for a period of five years from 1 January 2019 to 31 December 2023.
 The qualifying income derived by the subsidiary from qualifying transactions is taxed at concessionary tax rate of 10%.